idesignpbp/public-api-documentation/source/includes/_changelog.md

 ## 2020-06-17

-Manufacturers can now manage fabric orders and fabric shipments from suppliers:
+Manufacturers can now manage fabric orders and fabric shipments from suppliers using the new Shipments API:

 - Fabric Shipments
   - `GET /shipments/:id` now also returns fabric orders related to a shipment.